 Cannabis in Arkansas is concerned with drug cannabis in Arkansas, USA, where it has been illegal since 1923 for all reasons, and possession of tiny quantities is a crime of misdemeanor.
 An effort to legalize medical cannabis in 2012 failed with a 51.44% to 48.56% vote, but in 2016 medical marijuana was legalized.

 Arkansas is creating a strategy that could lead to the launch in early 2019 of the state’s medical cannabis program.
 In March 2018, Pulaski County Circuit Judge Wendell Griffen granted an order in a decision that the licensing method violated the 2016 constitutional amendment legalizing medical marijuana.

 In June 2018, the State Supreme Court overturned that judgment, enabling the state to issue the permits formally.
 Following the lifting of the injunction, the Arkansas Medical Marijuana Commission has since granted permits to five (5) farmers.
 The committee selected Public Consulting Group in August 2018 to grade more than 200 dispensary requests it received and selected 32 winners to sell marijuana in Arkansas.

 Dispensaries in Arkansas are not yet accessible.
 The state is creating a strategy that could lead to the launch in early 2019 of its medical cannabis program.

-Patients with Arkansas medical marijuana may eat only at home.
+Patients with Arkansas medical marijuana may consume it only at home.
 Public consumption is not permitted.
 Currently, there is presently no permitted patient cultivation.